Remembering Hugh Hefner And His Iconic Jet Black DC-9 "Big Bunny"

 Oddly enough, Hefner's DC-9 wasn't the last aircraft to sport the jet black paint scheme with a big white Playboy bunny on its tail.
 Navy fast jet test squadron VX-4 "Evaluators" adopted the Playboy bunny insignia in the 1960s and flew it on their aircraft.
 Following the arrival of Big Bunny on the world stage, one of VX-4's F-4 Phantoms always wore the same gloss black paint scheme.
 This aircraft was famously nicknamed "Vandy 1" after the unit's "Vandy" callsign.

 VX-9 has not applied a Vandy 1 paint scheme to another jet since 164604's retirement and it is debatable if the Playboy insignia would even be allowed to fly on a Navy fighter's tail again considering the politically correct social climate within the military today.
-But all is not lost, the scheme has been painted on a handful of private jet warbirds, so it still graces the skies to this very day.
+But all is not lost, the paint job has been applied on a handful of private jet warbirds, so it still graces the skies to this very day, albeit in a non-governmental or corporate capacity.

 Hugh Hefner is such an interesting character who lived an absolutely fascinating life.
 He was both revered and despised, but he truly embodied the lifestyle that his brand promoted.
 Part of that was having the best and most outlandish of toys.
 A big black jet that was as much a flying nightclub as it was a business tool certainly fits that bill.